-These two situations are concerns, but not a threat.
+Each of the items above on its own is a concerns, but not a threat.
 The situations are monitored or remedied in a timely manner.

 Flood Threats

 Flood Threats generally occur with combinations of the above situations and will initiate additional monitoring and flood patrols.
 An example would be a high-water event with high storm generated winds.
 During flood threats, monitoring is performed during the high tide with follow up at low tide if damage is suspected.